marcogdepinto/Sentiment_Analysis_On_Product_User_Reviews/README.md

 ```
 **Data augmentation - WIP**

-Using reviews_scraper.py , I downloaded additional reviews to be used during model training.
+Using reviews_scraper.py , additional reviews have been downloaded to enrich the training set.

-To run it: scrapy runspider /Users/marcogdepinto/PycharmProjects/ATE_ABSITA_for_EVALITA2020/reviews_scraper.py -o reviews.csv
+To run the review scraper: scrapy runspider /Users/marcogdepinto/PycharmProjects/ATE_ABSITA_for_EVALITA2020/reviews_scraper.py -o reviews.csv

-To improve the distribution of the datasets, I have then i) created a script to transform the list of files downloaded into a unique pandas dataframe and ii) removed all the reviews with score > 4.
+The additional reviews are stored in the ```additional_scraped_reviews``` folder.
+Each file includes the reviews of one ASIN (ID of the product on the website).

 **How this works**